The Bankrate promise

 Other types of coverage

-Most insurance companies offer add-on coverages you can get besides full coverage.
+Most insurance companies offer add-on coverage types to round out your policy’s coverage.
 While options vary by state, other types of coverage could include:

-- Gap insurance: This coverage is for drivers who finance or lease their cars.
-If your car is totaled in an accident, gap insurance will pay the difference if your totaled car is worth less than what you owe.
+- Gap insurance: This coverage is for new vehicles that are financed or leased.
+If your car is totaled in an accident or stolen and unrecoverable, gap insurance would pay the difference between your totaled car’s worth and what you owe.

 - New car replacement: If your car is only a few years old and you have full coverage, you may qualify for this coverage.
 With new car replacement, if your car is totaled, you get the value to replace your car with the same year, make and model, instead of the depreciated value.

-Who is covered by my auto insurance policy?
+Who is covered by my car insurance policy?

 The people listed as insured drivers on your auto insurance policy are covered to drive your car.
-If you give someone not listed or in your household permission to drive your car, they are also covered.
-Keep in mind, if they get into an accident, it falls under your insurance policy.
+If someone not listed on your policy has permission to temporarily drive your car, they are also usually covered.
+This is called permissive use.
+For example, if you let your neighbor drive your car and they get into an accident, your insurance policy will likely cover the damages as if you were the driver of the vehicle.
+Keep in mind that if they get into an accident, it falls under your insurance policy and can affect your insurance premiums.
+Also, insurance companies have different criteria for what is considered permissive use, so before you hand over your keys, check with your company to ensure the driver is covered.

 What does car insurance not cover?

-Your auto insurance policy will detail what is and is not covered in your policy.
-There are a few things that are not covered by car insurance:
+What does car insurance cover and exclude?
+To find out, check your auto insurance policy for details regarding what is and is not covered in your policy.
+There are a few things that are not covered by car insurance with many insurance companies:

-- Damage beyond coverage limits: When you purchase car insurance, you choose the limits you will pay for.
-The policy declarations page will outline your limits, which is the maximum amount your auto insurance company is required to pay.
-You handle the rest, which is why most insurance experts recommend buying as much coverage as you can afford.
+- Damage beyond coverage limits: When you purchase car insurance, you choose coverage limits.
+The policy declarations page will outline your limits, which is the maximum amount your auto insurance company must pay in a covered claim.
+You handle the rest of the expenses out of pocket, so most insurance experts recommend buying as much coverage as you need to be financially protected.

-- Specialty vehicles: Cars that are high value, exotic, performance or vintage may not be eligible for coverage under a standard auto insurance policy.
-Some companies offer specialty insurance policies, which are tailored to meet the needs of these types of vehicles.
+- Specialty vehicles: High-value, exotic, performance or vintage vehicles may not be eligible for coverage or properly covered under a standard auto insurance policy.
+Some companies offer specialty insurance policies tailored to meet the needs of these types of vehicles.

-- Maintenance and repairs: Car insurance does not cover regular maintenance and normal wear and tear.
-You are responsible to pay to keep your car running, including regular maintenance as recommended by the manufacturer.
+- Maintenance and repairs: Car insurance does not cover your vehicle’s maintenance and normal wear and tear.
+You are responsible for keeping your car running, including regular maintenance the manufacturer recommends.
 Some insurance companies may offer mechanical breakdown insurance, which could provide some coverage.

-- Rideshare: If you rideshare, there is a gap in coverage where you are not covered.
-You should check to see what coverage the rideshare company provides and if you should get specific rideshare insurance.
+- Rideshare: If you rideshare, there is likely a gap in coverage where you are not covered when not actively completing a ride.
+You should check to see what coverage the rideshare company provides and consider what personal rideshare insurance you could purchase to offer more financial protection.

 Frequently asked questions